YXME/MDC/README.md

 # MDC
-Back and Front End Code for School Project
+Back and Front End Code for School Project Website